How Brands Can Reach New Audiences With Micro-Influencers

 Resources On Micro-Influencers And Micro-Influencer Marketing

-Marketing with micro-influencers comes with unique advantages and pitfalls.
-Though micro-influencers are often less expensive than traditional “macro” influencers who have 100,000 or more followers, brands must partner with more micro-influencers to achieve the same kind of reach.
-Even with dozens of micro-influencers, brands can’t achieve the brand lift that comes with working with macro-influencers.
+Marketing with micro-influencers comes with unique pros and cons.
+Though micro-influencers are often less expensive than traditional macro-influencers who have between 500,000 and 1 million followers, brands must partner with a larger amount of micro-influencers to achieve the same reach.

 Micro-influencers typically specialize in a single niche or topic and build their followings around that niche.
 Fashion, beauty, photography, and travel are among the most popular, but here are the top 10 micro-influencers to follow before they get huge.

 There are cases where micro-influencers are the best pick for an influencer marketing campaign, but brands and marketers should be aware that bots and fake followers are a huge problem on Instagram, the hub of micro-influencer activity.
 From social hacks to falsely inflated rates, find out how to avoid being scammed by micro-influencers here.